mortii/anki-morphs/docs/src/user_guide/usage/reviewing-cards.md

 ### Starting Out

-When you first start using MorphMan you will probably come across many variations of Interjections (e.g. "Aaah!", " umm...", "Wow!") and other uninteresting words.
+When you first start using AnkiMorphs you will probably come across many variations of Interjections (e.g. "Aaah!", " umm...", "Wow!") and other uninteresting words.
 [Just tag them as known](reviewing-cards.md#encountering-morphs-you-already-know) and move on.
 When you reach a critical mass of known morphs, usually around 50-100, is when you will start encountering